 Aravive, Inc. Expanded Access Policy

-Aravive, Inc. is a clinical-stage biopharmaceutical company developing treatments designed to halt the progression of life-threatening diseases, including cancer.
+Aravive, Inc. is a late clinical-stage oncology company developing targeted therapeutics to treat metastatic disease.
 The following is Aravive’s policy for evaluating and responding to requests for individual patient access to its investigational drugs that are intended to treat serious diseases.

 Aravive believes that investigational drugs should be studied in patients as part of clinical trials designed to obtain data on safety and efficacy that may be used to support approval of the product and subsequent wider accessibility to patients.
 We encourage patients to speak with their physicians and to participate in clinical trials.
 In rare cases when patients with serious diseases are unable to participate in clinical trials and have exhausted all available therapies, Aravive may consider providing an investigational drug outside of a clinical trial.